askanium/recruitment-dapp/README.md

 - React (main framework)
 - Redux (frontend state management)
-- Web3 (injected by MM, for contract management)
+- Web3 (injected by MetaMask, for contract management)
 - IPFS API (for storing files and info about company)
 - Material UI (for making things pretty)